 The primary water consumption comes from taking a shower.

-According to a blog post on Rent.comOpens in a new tab., the cost of daily hot showers can range from $195 to $270 per year!
+According to a blog post on Rent.com, the cost of daily hot showers can range from $195 to $270 per year!

 Cost of Keeping Your Sauna Clean